'AI': Ideologies of Computing: Shifting Ideologies of Computing

 In popular parlance, CS grads are `cooked'.
 This transformation of the social relations of production is problematic for students and graduates, but not for corporations.
-Ideological interpretations shift to reveal contradictions.
+Again, ideological interpretations shift.
 University computer science is caught in the middle.
+For example, in 2025-26, the UIC Computer Science department experienced its first ever year-to-year decrease in enrollment.
+In the same year, after meany years of growth, construction, and planning, the department opened a beautiful new building.
+Irony abounds.